Barcelona-Marseille Pipeline: An Ambitious But Risky Project - UrduPoint

 Barcelona-Marseille Pipeline: An Ambitious But Risky Project

-Here's what we know about the joint initiative by Madrid, Lisbon and Paris, which will be discussed on Friday on the sidelines of a summit of southern European Union nations in Spain: - What is it? - Dubbed "H2Med" or "BarMar" (from Barcelona and Marseille), the pipeline will connect the two ports that both have large oil and gas terminals, initially as a conduit for natural gas and later for green hydrogen, between Spain, France and the rest of Europe.
+Here's what we know about the joint initiative by Madrid, Lisbon and Paris, which will be discussed on Friday on the sidelines of a summit of southern European Union nations in Spain: - What is it? - Dubbed "H2Med" or "BarMar" (from Barcelona and Marseille), the pipeline will transport green hydrogen, between Spain, France and the rest of Europe.

+Green hydrogen is made from water via electrolysis and with renewable energy.

+Announced at an EU summit in October, the pipeline offers an alternative to the defunct 2003 MidCat pipeline project.

 Spain and Portugal account for 40 percent of Europe's capacity to turn liquefied natural gas (LNG) that arrives in tankers back into gas form, but they are poorly connected to the rest of Europe.